How often should you refinance your home loan?

 -

-Lower interest rate - lowering your interest rate will reduce your minimum monthly repayments, putting more cash in your back pocket.
-Additionally, it will reduce the amount of interest you pay over the life of your loan, potentially saving you thousands of dollars.
+Get a lower interest rate - Lowering your interest rate will reduce your minimum monthly repayments, putting more cash in your back pocket.
+Additionally, it will reduce the interest you pay over the life of your loan, potentially saving you thousands of dollars.

 -

-Reduce your loan term - refinancing allows you to increase or decrease your loan term, from 25 to 30 years for example or vice versa.
-Increasing your loan term would decrease your monthly repayments.
-Decreasing your loan term means you would pay off your loan quicker and reduce the amount of interest paid on the loan.
+Modify your loan term - Refinancing allows you to increase or decrease your loan term, from 25 to 30 years, for example, or vice versa.
+Increasing your loan term could lower your monthly repayments, making it easier to manage your loan payments.
+Meanwhile, decreasing your loan term means you would pay off your loan quicker and reduce the interest paid.

 -

-Debt consolidation - refinancing can help you consolidate multiple debts onto your cheapest interest rate, which is generally your mortgage.
+Consolidate your debt - Refinancing can help you consolidate multiple debts onto your cheapest interest rate, which is usually your mortgage.
+This allows you to manage your debts more easily as everything is in the same place.

 -

-Access new features - refinancing means you could take advantage of offset or redraw facilities, or make additional repayments on your loan, things your previous loan may not have allowed.
+Access new loan features - You could take advantage of offset or redraw facilities, or make additional repayments on your loan, things your previous loan may not have allowed.
+This could help you pay off your home loan faster and save on interest.

 -